Battle of Berne (1954 FIFA World Cup): Background

 Brazil had scored six goals in two group games, and Hungary had scored 17.
-Brazil had a reputation for attractive and attacking football; in their group games, they beat Mexico 5–0, and drew the other 1–1 with Yugoslavia after extra time.
-Yugoslavia had beaten France 1–0 in their other group game, which meant that both Brazil and Yugoslavia were equal on points in their group.
-Goal difference was not used to decide who finished top of the group; instead, lots were drawn, with Yugoslavia being elected group winners.
+Brazil had a reputation for attractive and attacking football; in their games in group 1, they beat Mexico 5–0, and drew the other 1–1 with Yugoslavia after extra time.

 Hungary had revolutionized football tactics and coaching in Europe.
 Their fluid and open style of play – an early form of total football – meant that they were unbeaten for 2 years, since defeat to Soviet Union in 27 May 1952.
-Hungary were clear winners of their group, winning both of their group games – they beat South Korea 9–0, and West Germany 8–3.
+Hungary were clear winners of group 2, winning both of their group games – they beat South Korea 9–0, and West Germany 8–3.

+For each of the first two quarter-finals, one team progressing from group 1 was drawn at random against one team progressing from group 2.
+Brazil were drawn to play against Hungary, while West Germany drew Yugoslavia.

 The match

+Summary

 The match was played in driving rain, producing slippery conditions and a hard to control ball.
 Hungary took the lead in the third minute, with Nándor Hidegkuti scoring.
 Four minutes later, Sándor Kocsis made it 2–0 to Hungary.
 Brazil was awarded a penalty; Djalma Santos scored to make it 2–1 at half time.

 In the second half, Hungary was awarded a penalty; Mihály Lantos scored to make the score 3–1.
 The penalty award was the cue for a pitch invasion by Brazilian journalists and officials, who had to be ushered off by police.
 The game then degenerated into a series of increasingly violent fouls and cynical tactics, with Brazilian forward Julinho scoring to bring the score to 3–2.
 After this, József Bozsik was fouled by Nilton Santos; the two men started fighting, and both were sent off.
 Hungary scored a fourth goal via Sándor Kocsis to make the score 4–2 to Hungary.
 The last moments of the game was little more than a running battle between the two teams; Brazilian forward Humberto Tozzi kicked Hungary's Gyula Lóránt prior to the final whistle and was sent off.

 In total, 42 free kicks and 2 penalties were awarded, with 4 cautions and 3 dismissals issued.